winbo/InsertApi/README.md

 # InsertApi
-sublime plugin for insert c language api
+This is a sublime-text plugin for inserting c language api